Achievable logoAchievable logo

 The object is at rest at t=1 and t=3 seconds.

-c) When does the object change direction?
+c) At what time does the object change direction?

 From part (b), the critical times are t=1 and t=3.
 Check the sign of v(t) on the intervals around these times.
-A sign diagram works well; here’s the same information in a table.
+Since v(t) is a downward-opening parabola with zeros at t=1 and t=3, it’s negative outside those roots and positive between them.

 Interval Test point v(t) Motion